 Today we are looking at the 10 strongest metals in the world.
 For obvious reasons, it is important for scientists, designers, and engineers to be aware of the properties of the many elemental metals and their myriad alloys.

-The strength of a metal or alloy is determined by a number of properties and when choosing a metal it is important that the one chosen has the correct properties for the application.
+The strength of a metal or alloy is determined by a number of properties and when choosing a metal it is important that the one chosen has the correct properties for the application, such as CNC Machining.
 For instance, for overall strength, nothing beats steel.
 If you want hardness then Tungsten is the one to go for and a close contender to both steel and tungsten, with properties close to both is Titanium.

 Of course, Diamond is harder, and Graphene is tougher but we are limiting our list to the 10 strongest metals in the world.

 Properties of the 10 strongest metals in the world

 When a material scientist speaks of ‘strength’ they are looking at a number of properties that define them as strong.

 When we speak of tensile strength we are looking at the measurement of the force which would be required to pull something such as a cable, wire, rope, or a structural beam such as a girder to the point at which it breaks.
 The measurement is the maximum amount of stress before breaking, usually measured in pounds per square inch (PSI).

 As an example, cookie dough has low tensile strength, and steel has high tensile strength.